Adam-Lechnos/windows-enforcer/README.md

 Enforce a suite of Installs, OS Settings, and Trusted Root Certificates with an output file sent to email when any issues or warnings are detected.

 ![Diagram](./windows-enforcement-diagram.drawio.svg)
+The NAS will host the enforcer and suite of files that manage the certificates and install packages.
+Email alerts are sent using attachments to Postfix.
+Crontab performs hourly reruns.
+The hosted files are accessible by clients on `Z:\<NAS HOST>\<PARENT DIRECTORY>`
+Local hosts are first bootstrapped, which executes a series of tasks: creating the automated scheduled tasks in the Task Scheduler, checking for the NAS device availability, and syncing the data from the device.
+The local enforcer script runs based on pre-defined parameters including every logon.
+Local install persists to the `C:\Tools` directory except for Winget-based packages.
+Certificates are placed within the NAS\` `trusted-root-certificates` folder.
+Installations and certificates may therefore be managed centrally and enforced including uninstalls and certificated renewal and revocations, without requiring a PKI setup.

 This is where automation and enforcement scripts are synchronized to Windows client hosts within Damo.net.